Tricky Tax Issues

 So, taxes are due on April 17.

 The IRS had technical issues and automatically granted a one day extension!
 So taxes are due on April 18!
 So those of us planning on filing bankruptcy for our clients, we have to be sure to add an extra day.

 You can find out more by visiting the official announcement here.

-This is an original blog written by our Partner Attorney, Michael Avanesian.
+This is an original blog written by our Founding Attorney, Jack Ter-Saakyan.
 You can also view the blog on Central District Insider, or click here!